B.A. Georgia College

 About:

 Kaye Cook is interested in a range of developmental issues.
-Recently her work has focused on cross-cultural mixed methods studies that explore such questions as the relationships among forgiveness, suffering, and grace among Christians and Muslims, everyday understandings of morality by Cambodian Buddhists and Christians, the values of Korean college students and of Brazilian and Christian immigrants, and the meaning-making of religious individuals in rapidly changing cultures (Brazil and China).
-Currently, she is continuing her interests in culture by carrying out a series of studies exploring attitudes and understandings of forgiveness among Christians and Muslims in Indonesia.
+Recently her work has focused on cross-cultural mixed methods studies that explore, for example, experiences of self and interpersonal forgiveness among Muslim and Christians in Indonesia and the U.S., the relationships among forgiveness, suffering, and grace among Christians in U.S. subcultures, everyday understandings of morality by Cambodian Buddhists and Christians, the values of Korean college students, and the meaning-making of religious individuals in rapidly changing cultures (Brazil and China).
+Currently, she is serving as PI of a Templeton subgrant titled "Experiences of Divine Forgiveness among Christians: A multi-method, multi-country project" that examines experiences of divine forgiveness across multiple cultures.
 She has been a visiting professor at Dartmouth College and a visiting fellow at Biola University’s Center for Christian Thought.
 Kaye is active in the Association for Moral Education, where she previously served as President.
-She will be a Fulbright U. S. Scholar in Indonesia in the Spring of 2021.

 Provost Summer Research Fellowship 2019 supported mixed methods analysis of surveys and interviews carried out in Indonesia in June 2019.
 Student Sara LePine, the 2019 recipient of the Fellowship, presented the data at NEPA during fall of 2019 and at SQIP (qualitative analysis) during June 2020.
 In addition, the manuscript Everyday Theology in Cultural Context was finalized and is under review for publication.